×

 See how to keep Spotify downloads forever for free on the Spotify App/USB Drive/SD Card/Google Drive:

-Part 5.
 FAQs About Keeping Spotify Downloads

-2. How Long Do Spotify Downloads Last?
+1. How Long Do Spotify Downloads Last?

 By using Spotify Premium, downloads are valid for up to 30 days.
 After this period, Spotify requires you to reconnect to the internet to verify your subscription.
 Otherwise, offline songs may disappear.

-However, if you have TuneFab Spotify Music Converter, you can keep Spotify downloads forever, because all downloaded files are saved as DRM-free local music.
+However, if you have TuneFab Spotify Music Converter, you can keep Spotify downloads forever, because all downloaded files are saved as local music.

-3. Will I Lose my Downloads if I Delete or Reinstall Spotify?
+2. Will I Lose my Downloads if I Delete or Reinstall Spotify?

 Yes.
 Spotify downloads are essentially cached files.
 If you uninstall or reinstall the Spotify app, these files will be removed automatically.